 Media mogul Rupert Murdoch and model Jerry Hall are reportedly divorcing

-Split is media mogul’s fourth divorce
+The split is the 91-year-old media mogul’s fourth divorce

-Media mogul Rupert Murdoch is reportedly getting divorced from the actress and model Jerry Hall, The New York Times reports, citing two anonymous sources with familiarity over the matter.
+Media mogul Rupert Murdoch is reportedly getting divorced from actress and model Jerry Hall, The New York Times reports, citing two anonymous sources with familiarity over the matter.

-Bryce Tom, a spokesperson for Mr Murdoch, declined to comment on the Times report.
+Bryce Tom, a spokesperson for Mr Murdoch, declined to comment on the report.
+The Independent has contacted Ms Hall for comment.

-At the time, Mr Murdoch said on Twitter he was the “luckiest and happiest man in the world.”
+The couple married in 2016 in London, after dating for less than a year.
+At the time, Mr Murdoch said on Twitter he was the “luckiest and happiest man in the world”.

 The rumoured split is unlikely to impact Mr Murdoch’s media empire, which includes stakes in the parent companies of Fox News, The Wall Street Journal, The Sun, and Sky News Australia.